markhilton/firebase-vuetify-auth/README.md

 export default router
 ```

-This will trigger `FirebaseAuthGuard` to be executed before entering `/protected` route, which will validate if the user
+This will trigger `AuthMiddleware` to be executed before entering `/protected` route, which will validate if the user
 is currently authenticated or not.
 If yes, the guard middleware will proceed to display requested view.
 If not, then guard middeware
 will redirect the route to "Login" view, which has implemented `AuthenticationGuard` component and render the login use authentication page.